Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

      (see the VM login & password info below)

-   * Make sure the HTTPS certificate is trusted by your browser.

-     For more information, see [WebSocket](/developer/developing_the_php_site/websocket)

    * You can test the submission, autograding, and viewing of the grades details by uploading sample submissions from the Submitty repository, located in one of these these directories: